C0d3ing/Music-Algorithm/README.md

 # Music-Algorithm

-This is for my Experimenting with Music Essay, Make sure to install all libraries before using
+This is for my Experimenting with Music Essay